nice landing ...

 A remarkable achievement of experts: Report; July 27, 2023.
 In a Harvard Kennedy School survey of 150 academic experts in the United States on the issue of Misinformation was the conclusion that … “The most agreed-upon future direction for the field of Misinformation was to collect more data outside of the United States”.

 When thinking of ancient man, we make a comfortable jump and land at a wonderful cave just as the family sink their collective teeth into a prime piece of Sabre-tooth Tiger.
-We have arrived in the very well known 'stone Age' in the year of a-long-time-ago.
+We have arrived in the very well known 'stone Age' in the year of A-long-time-ago.
 The so-called stone age has captivated our imaginations for centuries.
 There were cartoon 'film Features' made of the 'Rock Age' as long ago as the 1930's through to Betty and Barney Rubble ending in 1966.
 The Stone Age continues to retain its unusual popularity due possibly to a pervasive error of 60 million years.
 So far as we can can tell Man has never seen a living Dinosaur.
 He has never eaten one nor has he ever ridden one.

 Now, in pursuit of a higher level of education we stamp both feet outside the cave, causing two names to rise slowly through the ancient sands: Paleolithic and Neolithic.
 Stones and Rocks 101.
 Lithic is what Greeks called rocks.
 Paleo is what separated a very old rock age from the Neo (think Matrix) much newer 'rock-age'.
 Just so we are clear: no stones had their ages changed nor at any time was the demeaning title of 'pebble" used during the writing of this important work.